According to a neuroscientist from Sydney, the phenomenon of sixth sense exists in a form of interaction between people.

-After five years of follow-up study of the brain activity, Trisha Stratford from the University of Technology, Sydney concluded that two people can “synchronize” the functions of their nervous system without having any visual or physical contact.
-She tried to explain scientifically what happens when two people’s brains interact, which happens even when we fall in love!
+After five years of follow-up brain activity study, Trisha Stratford from the University of Technology, Sydney concluded that two people can “synchronize” the functions of their nervous system without having any visual or physical contact.
+She tried to explain, scientifically, what happens when two people’s brains interact.

 ”It was very exciting.
-Once two brains become one, a brain section called parietal lobe begins to show excessive activity.
-Once it happens, it is like “reading” another person’s mind at a deeper level or like having a sixth sense,” she adds.
+Once two brains become one, a region referred to as the parietal lobe, began to show excessive activity.
+Once this happened, it was like “reading” another person’s mind at a deeper level or like having a sixth sense,” she adds.

-During the research, the electrodes were placed around the head of volunteers to monitor brain waves in four different areas.
-At the same time the heart was being monitored by electrocardiogram.
+During the research, electrodes were placed on the heads of volunteers to monitor brain waves in four different areas.
+At the same time, the heart was being monitored by electrocardiogram.

-At the moment of “spiritual connection”, the electrodes that were monitoring the brain activity recorded an increased activity in the brain section considered to be responsible for imagination.
+At the moment of “spiritual connection”, the electrodes that were monitoring the brain’s responses recorded an increased activity in the region considered to be responsible for imagination.

-“Probably when our brain waves synchronize with someone else, at a certain degree we can read his thoughts using the “sixth sense” in combination with what we generally call “imagination”, says Dr. Stratford.
+“Probably when our brain waves synchronize with someone else, in a certain degree, we can read his thoughts using the “sixth sense” in combination with what we generally call “imagination”, says Dr. Stratford.

-The experiment also showed that most people needed time, concentration and effort to do it.
-They needed to give the full attention to the person they were communicating with in this way.
-However, there were people who managed to read other’s mind without any effort.
+The experiment also showed that most people needed time, concentration and effort to do this amazing feat of consciousness, known as harnessing the sixth sense.
+They needed to give the full attention to their communication partners, allowing a clear stream of connection.
+However, on the other hand, there were certain test subjects who managed to read their partner’s mind without any effort.

 Research has discovered our sixth sense is controlled by a specific gene.
 Considering the sixth sense controls how we are aware of our bodies in space and time, neurological disorders have uncovered a defect in a certain gene.
 Apparently, the sixth sense is indeed controlled by a gene in our body – thus, this sense is very real.